kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 processed every few milliseconds, the window for meaningful node state drift is very small.
 Operators can disable `OpportunisticBatching` to restore full-pipeline behavior if degradation is observed.

+#### Rescore mixes scores from different cluster states

+When rescoring runs, only the last chosen node is scored against the current cycle state.
+The remaining cached nodes retain raw scores computed when the batch was created, so the resulting ranking combines scores from two different cluster states and may diverge slightly from a fresh full pipeline run.

+This is bounded by the same 500ms `maxBatchAge` expiry: a batch older than 500ms is flushed and a full pipeline reruns.

 #### Memory overhead from raw score caching